 Fact: PRP is Considered Safe

 PRP for shoulder pain, and other treatments, is considered to be very safe and effective.
 Because your own blood is used, there is little risk of experiencing a reaction, side effect, or other complication.
 Your body will also not reject the platelets because they are your own.
-In a small number of cases, an infection has developed at the site of infection.
+In a small number of cases, infection has developed at the site of infection.
 Typically, this is treated with antibiotics.
-In an even smaller group of patients, their body rejected the PRP.
+In an even smaller group of patients, their bodies rejected the PRP.
 The reason for this is not yet understood.